What precautions are you taking during COVID?

 Sessions are activity-based, but an activity does not mean to be grand and will usually happen at the most meaningful places for your family (e.g., home, backyard, local stomping grounds).
 This is what we'll call a documentary-style session.
 No posing.
 No props.
 All love and connection.

 I welcome all LGBTQ+, BIPOC, differently-abled, and non-traditionally structured families.
 If this offends you, I am not the right photographer for you.

 Can you describe a family photo session?
 Are there any posed portraits?
 Does your non-directed approach mean you don't give any direction?

-I do not call out direction throughout the session, but I will give some gentle guidance if I see an opportunity that could easily be made in better lighting.
+I do not call out direction throughout the session, but I will give gentle guidance if I see an opportunity that could easily be made in better lighting.
 I may also help facilitate the kind of fun that makes for good candid photographs.

 How long will it take to receive my photos?

 Editing photos carefully is just as important to me as taking them.
 It's also where I spend 90% of my time with them.
 The average processing time for photos is 2-3 weeks and perhaps longer during my busiest season in the fall.
 If you would like prints during the busy holiday season for cards, I recommend that you schedule your session 2-3 months in advance.

 How much do you edit the images?